“Air-Mobile”

 ‘Slick’ Captain, 1st Cavalry Division, 229th AHC:

 The US's main objective was to thwart an effort by the North Vietnamese to split South Vietnam in half by attacking eastward across the central Highlands to the South China Sea.
-The 1st Cavalry Division 1st Battalion, 7th Cavalry Regiment, launched a heliborne combat assault, directly into the enemy assembly area, closer than they had realized actually.
+The 1st Cavalry Division 1st Battalion, 7th Cavalry Regiment, launched a heliborne combat assault, directly into the enemy assembly area, closer than they had realized.

-They came under fire quickly and soon were pinned down, but having the ability to call in B-52 bombers, the North Vietnamese elements in the area were routed and forced to retreat back to their Cambodian border sanctuaries.
+They came under fire quickly and soon were pinned down, but having the ability to call in B-52 bombers, the North Vietnamese elements in the area were routed and forced to retreat to their Cambodian border sanctuaries.
 But the enemy had learned some very valuable lessons in the process, and also claimed victory, as when we left, they came back.

-Although the North claimed victory at the end of the battle it clearly was won by the American units, since the NVA was hindered in their attempt to cut South Vietnam in two, and 1,800 troops of the NVA and Viet Cong were killed by U’S. Troops.
-The Americans had suffered 450 casualties, 220 Troops were Killed and 230 were wounded.
-Most of the American losses occurred on November 17th, when the U.S. second battalion, the 7th Cavalry Regiment was drawn into an ambush by NVA retreating forces.
+Although the North claimed victory at the end of the battle, it was won by the American units, since the NVA was hindered in their attempt to cut South Vietnam in two, and 1,800 troops of the NVA and Viet Cong were killed by U’S. Troops.
+The Americans had suffered 450 casualties, 220 Troops were killed, and 230 were wounded.
+Most of the American losses occurred on November 17th, when the U.S. second battalion, the 7th Cavalry Regiment, was drawn into an ambush by NVA retreating forces.
 The Commander of the enemy was ‘quoted’ as saying something like ‘We have learned to fight the sky soldiers by grabbing him by the belt and fight the enemy very close in, so they would have to call in fire on themself to get to us.
 LZ X-ray would go down in 1st Cavalry History.

 The lease won’t expire till 2025.
 Rescorla does the best he can to inform them.
-He put the Morgan Stanley employees through up to four full-scale evacuation drills every year, where they had to walk down and back up 70 flights of stairs in an organized floor-by-floor, fashion.
+He put the Morgan Stanley employees through up to four full-scale evacuation drills every year, where they had to walk down and back up 70 flights of stairs in an organized floor-by-floor fashion.
 The stockbrokers hated it and thought it a big hassle.
 This sort of drill and frequency is unheard of in NYC.
 When the first aircraft hit the nearby One World Trade Center, building management announced that the Two World Trade Center was secure and that everyone should stay put!
 Rick Rescorla ignored these instructions and instead ordered a full-scale evacuation.
-More than 2000 Morgan Stanley employees marched down the stairs, two by two, first the 1st floor then the next, and the next, and on and on.
+More than 2000 Morgan Stanley employees marched down the stairs, two by two, first the 1st floor, then the next, and the next, and on and on.

 When the plane hit Tower 2, he kept his charges as calm as he could.
 “Today is a proud day to be an American,” he said over his megaphone.
 As he had done in the Ia Drang Valley, he sang to his people to keep them calm, ”God Bless America”, and his much-beloved songs from back in his homeland.
 “The White Rose” and “Men of Harlech”.
 He got nearly 2700 men and women out.
 Except for himself, his security team, and one to two others.
-Afraid that someone left behind, he went back up, but his body was never recovered.
+Afraid that someone was left behind, he went back up, but his body was never recovered.
 Thank God people like this exist in America.

-The pilot’s uniform depicts an early pattern of the standard issue, later 1950s and early 1960s Fatigue shirt, with non-subdued “Jump-Wings” and “Pilots flight wings” above the period, US.
-ARMY tape, in black with yellow-golden lettering on it, and on the right side, his name tape, with black stamped on white cloth. under the pocket flap, he has a pocket hanger unit insignia.
+The pilot’s uniform depicts an early pattern of the standard issue, later 1950s and early 1960s Fatigue shirt, with non-subdued “Jump-Wings” and “Pilots’ flight wings” above the period, US.
+ARMY tape, in black with yellow-golden lettering on it, and on the right side, his name tape, with black stamped on white cloth.
+Under the pocket flap, he has a pocket hanger unit insignia.

 On his left shoulder, he has applied the 1st Cavalry Division’s “Full Color” shoulder insignia of WWII the Post War style, of his right shoulder in the prior unit in battle spot, is the 11 Airborne patch of the WWII/Post War style, so he may have been in the unit in ether-or, but obviously with the Heliborne testing and training early on.
 His collar follows suit with the 1950s style cloth insignias, he likely had matching era trousers and black boots, he may have flown, wearing one of the early types of flight vests, armored or survival type.
-He has the standard early ball cap, that went to Vietnam with him, he has the infamous Stetson as well, and his Flight Helmet carries personalized markings, they were pretty rare at the time I think.
+He has the standard early ball cap that went to Vietnam with him, he has the infamous Stetson as well, and his Flight Helmet carries personalized markings.
+They were pretty rare at the time, I think.

 2nd Lieutenant, 1st Cav.
 Div., 229th AHC, “Guns”: